jecisc/Microdown/doc/syntax.md

 $$
 ```

 produces a fraction.
-Notice the use of %anchor=frac to place metadata
+Notice the use of %anchor=frac to define metadata.

 $$
 \frac{1}{1+2}